-To find a place that will sell to visitors, search for "cannabis dispensary."
+To find a business that will sell to visitors, search for "recreational cannabis dispensary."

 You don't need to know exactly what you want.

 After your I.D. passes muster, you'll be shown to the sales floor, where a clerk stands behind a glass case full of the dispensary's products.
 Staff members may handle the product, but you can't.